Analysing end of year outcome data

 Benchmarks

 This analysis presents risk classifications using two complementary benchmarks.
-ACER Norm-Referenced compares students to Australian national reference groups (2021-2022) using fixed z-score cuts at the 10th and 20th percentiles.
+ACER Norm-Referenced compares students to Australian national reference groups (2021-2022) using fixed cuts at the 15th and 35th percentiles.
 Cohort-Referenced identifies relative need within the current student population using within-cohort percentiles derived from conclusive students per year level, with inconclusive students excluded from quantile calculation.

 | year_level | ACER High % | ACER Moderate+ % | Cohort High % | Cohort Moderate+ % | Inconclusive % |